Martin S. Flaherty

 Martin S. Flaherty (born December 15, 1958) is a legal scholar and international human rights activist.
 Flaherty is a law professor in New York City and a longtime professor of international affairs at Princeton University.
 He has also pursued human rights advocacy with a range of organizations, including Human Rights First, the Leitner Center on International Law and Justice, the New York City Bar Association, and the UN, on human rights missions to Northern Ireland, Turkey, Hong Kong, China, Mexico, Kenya, Romania, and the United States, among others.
-His work focusses on the independence of lawyers and judges.
+His work focuses on the independence of lawyers and judges.

 Education and clerkships

 Flaherty graduated from Delbarton School in Morristown, New Jersey, in 1977.
 He then entered Princeton University, where he received a B.A. and graduated summa cum laude in history (1981).
 Flaherty also attended Yale University, pursuing graduate studies in early American history under the guidance of Edmund.
 S. Morgan, and received an M.A.
 (1982) and M.Phil., with distinction (1987), in history.
 While at Yale, Flaherty spent a year at Trinity College Dublin on an ITT/Fulbright Fellowship.
 Flaherty also holds a J.D.
 (1988) from Columbia Law School, where he was Book Reviews and Articles Editor on the Columbia Law Review.